SC-Tech-Program/FAQs/Posters_Authors.md

 **Q. How are Best Posters selected?**

-A. The Posters Committee nominates Best Poster candidates during the review process.
+A. For Research Posters, the Research Posters Committee nominates Best Poster candidates during the review process.
 An ad-hoc committee judges posters and poster presentations during the Posters Reception.
 After the reception, this committee convenes and selects a single best poster.

 A separate award committee handles Best Student Poster in the context of the ACM Student Research Competition.